armele/ott/README.md

 - Pale Garden 1:1 backport
   - Because it's awesome and I want it
 - Suppressed the "Experimental Features" warning for new instances
+- Blocking the gates for animals so we don't have to chase livestock around
+  - Animals don't even acknowledge the gates so they won't all cluster in front of it, either
+  - Still need to put a roof on it for goats and frogs since those buggers jump